toolness/nunjucks/templating.md

 {{ field('pass', type='password') }}
 ```

 Keyword/default arguments are available.
-You cannot pass them to set arguments, i.e. all positional arguments must be passed first.
-You cannot pass `name='user'` above.
-See [keyword arguments](#Keyword-Arguments).
+See [keyword arguments](/templating#Keyword-Arguments) for a more detailed explanation.

-You can [import](#import) macros from other templates, allowing you to reuse them freely across your project.
+You can [import](/templating#import) macros from other templates, allowing you to reuse them freely across your project.

 ### Set